jcvignoli/lumiere-movies/src/README.txt

 PHP 7.2 is required.

 1. Activate the plugin
-2. Configure the plugin (in admin settings).
-Default values are automatically filled.
-In most cases, no change is required.
+2. Should you want to fine-tune your blog, configure the plugin (in admin settings).
+Default values are automatically filled, in most cases, no change is required.
 3. Activate a Lumière widget if you intend including movie information into your sidebar.
 4. Write your blogs including movie information using the many tools smoothly incorporated in WordPress!